KiandaBPM/docs/content/docs/low-code/global-css.md

 - `isNew` parameter - where **`true` -  creates a new process instance**, otherwise choose **`false` to open an existing process instance in preview mode**
 - **`params`** - **URL parameters** appended to the URL, for example 'SignUpform' as used above where formName parameter is reserved; if the form is active, the user can be directed to the specified form

 Now that you have been introduced to a variety of design considerations, go to the next section to learn how to use the [Global CSS Editor](#how-to-get-started-with-global-css).

 ## How to get started with Global CSS ##

-To use a Global CSS file:
+To create a global design and give you the flexibility to change the workspace, use the Global CSS file.
+You can use the file to target for example buttons in a particular application.

 1. As an **administrator**, go to **Administration** > **Subscription**.